skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * The boss will coil up, but will not attack while in this state.
 * While he is coiled up, have Zidane Steal.
 Wait for the boss to uncoil then rinse and repeat the attack pattern.
 * It takes 3 Blizzara spells to win.
-* You can also skip Garnet's attack during the first round and hope the boss doesn't use Thundara - this saves a round of coiling.
+* You can also skip Garnet's attack during the first round and hope the boss doesn't use Thundara &ndash; this saves a round of coiling.
-* Make sure you Steal the Adaman Vest (64/256) - you will soon need it for fighting Lani.
+* Make sure you Steal the Adaman Vest (64/256) &ndash; you will soon need it for fighting Lani.

 | Character | Ability | AP points |
 |-----------|---------|:---------:|